luskry/aptardi/README.md

 As a result, some have utilized the information provided by DNA sequence to more precisely identify polyA sites.
 However, DNA sequence information alone does not consider expression of specific samples, information that is crucial for downstream systems genomics studies on health and disease.

 To overcome these limitations, here we introduce aptardi, which combines both RNA-Seq data and DNA sequence information.
-Namely, aptardi takes as input a transcriptome (gtf/gff format), possibly constructed from RNA-Seq data, and combines RNA-Seq data for the sample with the genome of the sample to identify 3' ends of transcripts using machine learning.
+Namely, aptardi takes as input a transcriptome (gtf/gff format), possibly constructed from RNA-Seq data, and combines RNA-Seq data for the sample with the genome (DNA sequence) of the sample to identify 3' ends of transcripts using machine learning.
 The output of aptardi is a new gtf/gff file that incorporates novel transcripts identified by aptardi.
 Note that aptardi does not evaluate intron junctions but rather only annotates 3' ends accordingly.

 ### Requirements
 1. Linux machine